 The Authority shall, whilst a loan under this Division is secured by a mortgage of any land, be entitled, subject to the rights or any prior mortgagee, to hold the documents of title to that land.

-[Section 44 amended by No. 28 of 2006 s.
+[Section 44 amended: No. 28 of 2006 s.
 332.]

 45. Authority to obtain reports as to expenditure of loans